tycpu/tycpu.github.io/index.md

 I'm a CPU Software Engineer at **Samsung Electronics (Exynos team)**
 working on Linux kernel internals, particularly **ARM64 architecture, scheduler**, and **CPU frequency drivers**.

-This blog documents my technical journey through the Linux kernel boot process —
+This blog documents my technical journey through the Linux kernel.
-from the very first power-on reset to the start of the `start_kernel()` function.

 All content is written in English to improve my global communication skills
 and prepare for future opportunities in international tech environments.